yeasy/learning_pickleball/15_key_tips_en.md

 # Key Tips

-Advanced pickleball requires mastering various skills through scientific trainings, and use the combination of those skills effectively.
+Advanced pickleball requires mastering various skills comprehensively through scientific trainings, and use the combination of those skills effectively.

 ## Practices

 * Learn how to play hard first, then how to play softly, then play hard again.
 At last, master to play flexibly.
 * Being able to control power is more important than power itself.
-Controlling means that with the same gesture, you can add different power, spin or angle.
+Controlling means that with the same gesture, you can generate different power, speed, placement and spin.
 * Ball follows the mind.
 You will see the trajectory before hitting the ball.
-All your need is to implement it.
+The action of hitting the ball is just to implement it.
 * Never play games before the correct action becomes your subconscious reaction.

 ## Strategies